 Among older homeless adults, 44 percent became homeless for the first time after age 50, according to the “hope home study” on the homeless population.

-We need social affordable housing and old-age pension cheques should be upgraded to normal livable standards.
+Seniors need more affordable social housing, old-age pension cheques should be upgraded to a reasonable livable standard.

 And this problem spans globally and not just where you live.